nicolasjhampton/python_tutorial_game_project/blog/step1.md

             raise ValueError("User already exists")

 ```

+As explained in the aftformentioned lesson, we're going
+to create another method for creating a user besides the
+generic ```User.create``` function, so that we can handle
+and verify the data that is used to create a legitimate
+user.

 ```cls``` is the equivalent of ```self``` (this) here, and refers to
 its own class.
 With the ```@classmethod``` decorator, this allows